BYO-UPM/HUPA_database/data/HUPA_db/README.md

     * Global or combined GRBAS score, according to the original clinical protocol.

-  * Patient code
+  * Pathology code

     * Numerical code associated with the pathology group or clinical category.
     * For healthy speakers, this is typically 0.

   * Pathology

-    * Textual description of the pathology corresponding to "Patient code".
+    * Textual description of the pathology corresponding to "Pathology code".
     * For healthy speakers this typically indicates "healthy" or absence of pathology.

   * F0, F1, F2, F3